What We Do

 Fundraising

 We hold several fundraisers throughout the year.
-Currently, the pie sale, the plant sale, and the Home Tour directly benefit the South Side Community Council.
+Currently, the Home & Garden Tour and the Holiday Decorating Contest directly benefits the South Side Community Council.
 All others raise money for various projects in the South Side.

-Our planning, zoning, and licensing committee works with several different city departments as well as with developers who hope to build on the South Side.
+Our Neighborhood Planning committee will help to connect the community at large with city departments as well as with developers who hope to build on the South Side.

 Community Beautification (Green n’at)